myflashlab/downloadManager-ANE/README.md

 	}
 }
 ```

-you need the following permissions and servicies:
+# Air .xml manifest
+If you are using the Android built in download library only as described above, you will need to set the following manifest receiver.
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>